Required Identification at U.S. Airports

 Regarding driver's licenses, any valid license is acceptable, including out-of-state licenses.
 So yes, you can use your Florida license as Airport ID to fly from LAX, Denver airport, Las Vegas, or any other US airport.

 Note that all travelers 18 years and older will require a REAL ID-compliant driver’s license, state-issued enhanced driver’s license, or another allowed form of ID to travel by air within the United States.
+The current date of enforcement is May 7, 2025.

 Getting a US Passport can take up to six weeks to complete all the formalities and verification process.
 So, always plan ahead when traveling abroad and ensure your passport formalities get complete before the time.